pact-foundation/pact.io/_docs/faq.md

 3. The requests in the pact file are later replayed against the provider, and the actual responses are checked to make sure they match the expected responses.

 ![Pact two parts](/media/pact_two_parts.png "Pact two parts")

+### Using pact where the consumer team is different from the provider team

+Pact is "consumer driven contracts", not "dictator driven contracts".
+Just because it's called "consumer driven" doesn't mean that the team writing the consumer gets to write a pact and throw it at the provider team without talking about it.
+The pact should be the starting point of a collaborative effort.

+The way Pact works, it's the pact verification task (in the provider codebase) that fails when a consumer expects things that are different from what a provider responds with, even if the consumer itself is "wrong".
+This is a little unfortunate, but it's the nature of the beast.

+Running the pact verification task in a separate CI build from the rest of the tests for the provider is a good idea - if you have it in the same build, someone is going to get cranky about another team being able to break their build.

+It's very important for the consumer team to know when pact verification fails, because it means they cannot deploy the consumer.
+If the consumer team is using a different CI instance from the provider team, consider how you might communicate to the consumer team when pact verification has failed.
+You should do one of the following:

+* Configure the pact verification build to send an email to the consumer team when the build fails.
+* Even better, if you can, have a copy of the provider build run on the consumer CI that just runs the unit tests and pact verification.
+That way the consumer team has the same red build that the provider team has, and it gives them a vested interest in keeping it green.

+Verify a pact by using a URL that you know the latest pact will be made available at.
+Do not rely on manual intervention (eg. someone copying a file across to the provider project) because this process will inevitably break down, and your verification task will give you a false positive.
+Do not try to "protect" your build from being broken by instigating a manual pact update process.
+The pact verify task is the canary of your integration - manual updates would be like giving your canary a gas mask.